 I get a slew of new clients at the beginning of the year.
 In fact, this morning, I opened my email and had 31 requests between New Year's Eve and New Year’s night.
 I had 13 more this morning.
 I obviously can’t work with that many people one on one.
 I referred them all to my new Query Letter Bootcamp class starting February, but I don’t think any one of them has signed up.

-Some wanted complete one on one attention.
-A few even forbid me from working with others while they worked with me.
+Some wanted complete one-on-one attention.
+A few even forbade me from working with others while they worked with me.
 Something about a conflict of interest?
 Yeah, sorry.
 I wouldn’t work with you anyway.

 Others said that February was too late to query agents.
 They wanted to get to agents NOW.
 Guess what?
 Agents are just getting back to the office and their submissions are still closed.
-They’ve got a very long backup of emails from their vacation, and your query will get sent to either auto spam filter because they are closed or lost in the shuffle.
+They’ve got a very long backup of emails from their vacation, and your query will either get sent to auto spam filter because they are closed, or get lost in the shuffle.

-Most of these writers probably won’t listen to me and be those much-maligned wannabes who still send an oddly worded two sentence query letter that says, “I have a fantastic idea!
+Most of these writers probably won’t listen to me and be those much-maligned wannabes who still send an oddly worded two-sentence query letter that says, “I have a fantastic idea!
 When can I call to discuss it with you?
 Please sign this NDA before we proceed.”
-Or the exhausting 5-page manifesto about their dystopian world and how they want a $100,000 advance to start writing.
+Or the exhausting five-page manifesto about their dystopian world and how they want a $100,000 advance to start writing.

-You might think, given how annoying I find these New Year’s Resolutions, that I’m not a fan of them.
+You might think, given how annoying I find these New Year’s resolutions, that I’m not a fan of them.
 I like goals.
 I like big goals.
 Resolutions are important.
-And for many people, the start of a new year, a fresh year, makes sense to start new goals.
+And for many people, the start of a new year, a fresh year, is a time when it makes sense to start new goals.
 Personally, I make my goals and reevaluate quarterly.

 I live in Athens, Georgia, with my son, my husband, and an ever-revolving list of exchange students, who are a never-ending source of entertainment and writing material.